Stephen-Seo/mpd_info_screen2/README.txt

-  --pprompt : prompt for password on program start --pfile=<filename> : get password from specified file --no-scale-fill : don't scale fill the album art to the window --log-level=<level> : set the log level (ERROR, WARNING, DEBUG, VERBOSE) --bg-opacity=<percentage> : set the text bg opacity by percentage (decimal point allowed) --default-font-filename=<font_filename> : set the default font
+  --pprompt : prompt for password on program start --pfile=<filename> : get password from specified file --no-scale-fill : don't scale fill the album art to the window --align-album-art-left : align the album art to the left
+  --align-album-art-right: align the album art to the right --log-level=<level> : set the log level (ERROR, WARNING, DEBUG, VERBOSE) --bg-opacity=<percentage> : set the text bg opacity by percentage (decimal point allowed) --default-font-filename=<font_filename> : set the default font